 American International Tax Advisers is Asia’s best U.S. tax firm.
 We are focused on assisting expatriates with United States tax planning, consulting, and return preparation.
-While the IRS does not have offices in Thailand or Cambodia, we serve clients all over Asia and the USA from offices in Bangkok Thailand, Phnom Penh Cambodia, Kuala Lumpur Malaysia, and Sarasota Florida.
+While the IRS does not have offices in Thailand or Cambodia, we serve clients all over Asia and the USA from offices in Bangkok Thailand, Hong Kong, Phnom Penh Cambodia, Kuala Lumpur Malaysia, Metro Manila Philippines, and Sarasota Florida.

 Many U.S. Expatriates and Green Card holders are unaware that they have a requirement to file a U.S. income tax return.
 As a result they have a large number of past due returns to submit.
 We are experts in correctly completing past due returns for U.S. Citizens and Green Card holders with this problem.
 If you find yourself in this difficult situation, rest assured we are able to bring you up to full compliance in the eyes of the Internal Revenue Service with minimal stress.
 Contact us today for a consultation on how we can help you.